The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: The Yang-Mills integral equations

 \subsection{The non-abelian Stokes theorem for two-forms}

-First of all we have to define how integrals over volumes, surfaces and loops are ordered.
+First of all, we have to define how integrals over volumes, surfaces, and loops are ordered\footnote{The version of the non-abelian Stokes theorem for a two-form connection that we derive here applies to volumes and surfaces with trivial topology.
+If one wants to consider spaces with holes and handles, one has to partition the volumes and surfaces into patches with trivial topology, and the proof becomes a lot more involved.
+For the case of the ordinary non-abelian Stokes theorem for one-form connections, the proof for spaces with non-trivial topology has been given in \cite{hirayama}.}.
 Given a three-dimensional volume $\Omega$ in the Minkowski space-time $M$, we choose a reference point $x_R$ on its border $\partial \Omega$, and scan $\Omega$ with closed two dimensional surfaces based on $x_R$, and labelled by a parameter $\zeta$, varying from $\zeta_i$ to $\zeta_f$, such that $\zeta_i$ corresponds to the infinitesimal closed surface around $x_R$, and $\zeta_f$ corresponds to the border $\partial\Omega$.
-On their turn, the closed two dimensional surfaces scanning $\Omega$ are scanned with loops, starting and ending at the reference point $x_R$, and labelled by a parameter $\tau$, varying from $\tau_i$ to $\tau_f$.
+On their turn, the closed two-dimensional surfaces scanning $\Omega$ are scanned with loops, starting and ending at the reference point $x_R$, and labelled by a parameter $\tau$, varying from $\tau_i$ to $\tau_f$.
 We start with an infinitesimal loop around $x_R$, labelled by $\tau_i$, then vary the loops to cover the whole surface, and end with another infinitesimal loop around $x_R$, labelled by $\tau_f$.
 Each closed loop is parameterised by a parameter $\sigma$, varying from $\sigma_i$ to $\sigma_f$, and both corresponding to the (initial and final) reference point $x_R$.
-Every point of $\Omega$ belongs to only one two dimensional surface and to only one loop.
+Every point of $\Omega$ belongs to only one two-dimensional surface and to only one loop.
 So, loops and surfaces do not intersect each other.
 Therefore, the coordinates of the space-time points of the volume $\Omega$ are functions of those three parameters, i.e. $x^{\mu}\(\zeta\,,\,\tau\,,\,\sigma\)$.
 The choice of the scanning of $\Omega$ defines in fact a map from a $3$-sphere $S^3$, parameterised by $\(\zeta\,,\,\tau\,,\,\sigma\)$, to the space-time $M$, such that the image is the volume $\Omega$.
 The reference point $x_R$ is the image of the north-pole of $S^3$, and so we have that $x^{\mu}\(\zeta\,,\,\tau\,,\,\sigma\)$ corresponds to a point in the loop space ${\cal L}^{(3)}$ (see \rf{loopspace}).
 Equivalently, we can consider those functions $x^{\mu}\(\zeta\,,\,\tau\,,\,\sigma\)$ as defining a path in ${\cal L}^{(2)}$, such that the parameter $\zeta$ parameterises such a path.
 In fact, the latter is more appropriate for our applications.